MicrosoftDocs/sql-docs/docs/t-sql/statements/restore-statements-transact-sql.md

 ### RESTORE LOG

-RESTORE LOG can include a file list to allow for creation of files during roll forward.
+RESTORE LOG can include a file list to allow for creation of files during rollforward.
 This is used when the log backup contains log records written when a file was added to the database.

 > [!NOTE]
 > For a database using the full or bulk-logged recovery model, in most cases you must back up the tail of the log before restoring the database.
 Restoring a database without first backing up the tail of the log results in an error, unless the RESTORE DATABASE statement contains either the WITH REPLACE or the WITH STOPAT clause, which must specify a time or transaction that occurred after the end of the data backup.
 For more information about tail-log backups, see [Tail-Log Backups](../../relational-databases/backup-restore/tail-log-backups-sql-server.md).